History of WCAX-TV in Timeline

 September 26, 1954: WMVT Signed On

-On September 26, 1954, Charles Hasbrook signed on Vermont's first television station, WMVT, originally licensed to Montpelier.
+On September 26, 1954, Charles P. Hasbrook signed on Vermont's first television station, WMVT, originally licensed to Montpelier.

 December 1954: WCAX Broadcasting Corporation Renamed

-May 1955: WMVT Moved to Burlington
+May 1955: WMVT Moved Community of License

-1958: Hasbrook Transferred Station Ownership
+1958: Hasbrook Turned Over Station Ownership

 1964: Montpelier News Bureau Established